-This hardline stance is particularly fun coming from a coach who could very well be mistaken for a rambling homeless person if you catch him at the wrong press conference.
+This stance is particularly fun coming from a coach who could very well be mistaken for a rambling homeless person if you catch him at the wrong press conference.
 But Leach isn't the first one to make this move.
-Florida State, South Carolina, and Nebraska are just a few other programs that have told football players to stay off Twitter, and it's likely that others will follow suit over the next few years.
+Florida State, South Carolina, and Nebraska are just a few other programs that have told players to stay off Twitter, and it's likely others will follow suit over the next few years.

-Urban Meyer sorta banned Twitter when he took over at Ohio State, then apparently softened his stance, and nine months later an Ohio State player tweeted this...
+Urban Meyer sorta banned Twitter when he took over at Ohio State, then apparently softened his stance, and nine months later an Ohio State player tweeted ...

-There are a few reasons any Twitter ban is obnoxious.
+Twitter can be problematic.
+But there are a few reasons any Twitter ban is obnoxious.

-It's not to defend the sentiment, but if people read that kid's tweet as a rap lyric instead of a call-to-arms, the reaction would be different.
+If people read that kid's tweet as a rap lyric instead of a call-to-arms, the reaction would be different.
 Then he's stupid for posting an offensive lyric, not evil for wanting to kill cops.

 2. Football coaches are not God.
-There's nothing more unbearable than the Omnipotent Football Coaches of 2012.
-It's bad enough that everyone seems to love angry, control-freak coaches (ROLL TIDE), but now they want to tell players what they can and can't do on the internet.
-It would be like a coach banning AOL Away Messages because they might be seen by the wrong people.
+There's nothing more unbearable than Omnipotent Football Coaches.
+It's bad enough that everyone seems to love angry control freaks (ROLL TIDE), but now they want to tell players what they can and can't do on the Internet.
+It would be like a coach banning AOL away messages because they might be seen by the wrong people.

 3. Free speech.
-This is a perfect example of situation that compels stupid people to say, "This isn't about free speech!
+This is a perfect example of a situation that compels stupid people to say, "This isn't about free speech!
 They're free to say whatever they want!
 They just have to live with the consequences."